 Discuss Your Catastrophic Injury Case with a California Attorney

 Our principal, Travis G. Black, formerly worked in the insurance industry and can bring his insights about how insurance companies handle claims to your case.
 It is crucial to consult a California catastrophic injury lawyer about any broken bones and fractures if you believe that someone else was at fault for them.
 We provide perceptive legal counsel from our Folsom office.
-For a free consultation, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+For a free consultation, call Travis Black Law at 916-962-2896 or contact us online.
 We can help people who need a car accident attorney or assistance with another type of personal injury claim.